getkyo/kyo/README.md

   IOs.fail(new Exception)
 ```

-> Note: Kyo's effects and public APIs are designed so any side effect is properly suspended via `IOs`, providing safe building blocks for pure computations.

 Users shouldn't typically handle the `IOs` effect directly since it triggers the execution of side effects, which breaks referential transparency.
 Prefer `kyo.App` instead.

 In some specific cases where Kyo isn't used as the main effect system of an application, it might make sense for the user to handle the `IOs` effect directly.
 The `run` method can only be used if `IOs` is the only pending effect.